The Complete Guide to Choosing a Salon POS System

 Built for Beauty Businesses

-Start Free Trial →Choosing Your Salon POS: Checklist
+Start Free Trial →Choosing Your Salon POS: Complete Checklist

 - Does it have built-in appointment scheduling and waitlist?

-- Can you configure custom tip pooling rules?
+- Can you configure custom tip pooling rules by role?

 - Does it support fingerprint/biometric login?